 Also, you have to ensure that you have realistic expectations when you sell your home.

-How Much Time Do You Have to Sell Your Home Before Losing it to Foreclosure in Maryland?
+How Much Time Do You Have to Sell Your Home Before Losing it to Foreclosure Maryland?

-We cannot exactly measure the time you have before you lose your property to foreclosure because it would depend on several factors such as your loan servicer, the type of foreclosure process (whether judicial or non-judicial), and the specific rules in Maryland.
+We cannot exactly measure the time you have before you lose your Maryland property to foreclosure because it would depend on several factors such as your loan servicer, the type of foreclosure process (whether judicial or non-judicial), and the state’s specific rules.

 However, in most cases, it takes six months to a year to complete the foreclosure process.
 If you can market and sell your home before auction, you have a higher change of receiving a great offer.

-How long it takes to sell a home in foreclosure is similar to the timeline of selling a typical property in Maryland.
+How long it takes to sell a home in foreclosure is similar to the timeline of selling a typical Maryland property.
 If the real estate market is hot, homeowners can sell their property in a few months or less.